11A.5Major milestones in legal challenges to the legislation

 Constitutional challenges filed in Australia's High Court centred on section 51(xxxi) of the Australian Constitution which allows Parliament to make laws with respect to 'the acquisition of property on just terms'.
 These challenges were dismissed in August 2012.
 Philip Morris Asia Limited also unsuccessfully challenged Australia's plain packaging measures under a bilateral investment treaty between Australia and Hong Kong.
 Cuba, the Dominican Republic, Honduras, and Indonesia unsuccessfully challenged the legislation under the World Trade Organization agreements, claiming that tobacco plain packaging violated obligations regarding intellectual property and technical barriers to trade.

-All three challenges have since been dismissed, although an appeal is ongoing in the WTO case.
+All three challenges have since been dismissed.
 Major developments to date include the following:

 Apr 2010: Australian government announces its intention to adopt mandatory tobacco plain packaging.